Longwood Lancers men's basketball: Jerome Kersey #54

 Jerome Kersey is widely known as the best player in Longwood history.
 Playing from 1980 to 1984 Kersey set school records for points, rebounds, steals and blocked shots while making 57% of his baskets.
 As a senior, his rebounding average of 14.2 led all Division II players.

 In 1984, Kersey was selected 46th overall in the NBA draft by the Portland Trail Blazers.
 He became a starter and was part of the nucleus of a strong Portland team, along with Clyde Drexler, Terry Porter, Buck Williams, and Kevin Duckworth that made it to the NBA Finals two out of the next three years (in 1990 and 1992).
 Kersey also finished second to Michael Jordan in the 1987 Slam Dunk Contest.
 In 1999, Kersey won an NBA Championship with the San Antonio Spurs.
 He would eventually retire in 2001 as a member of the Milwaukee Bucks.

 In May 2006, Kersey graduated from Longwood, having only needed two more college courses to graduate for some years.

 Kevin Jefferson #33

 Kevin Jefferson played for the Lancers from 1986–1990.
-Jefferson ended his career with 1,806 career points, as record that would hold for 22 years.
+Jefferson ended his career with 1,806 career points, a record that would hold for 22 years.